liuyehcf/BlogSource/_unposts/Interview.md

     > Static variables are shared among all instances of a class and belong to the class itself, while instance variables are unique to each object and belong to individual instances.

 1. What is the purpose of the "volatile" keyword in Java?
+    > The "volatile" keyword in Java ensures that a variable is always read from and written to the main memory, rather than a thread's local cache.

 1. Explain the concept of inheritance in Java.
+    > Same as Cpp

 1. What is the difference between equals() and hashCode() methods?
+    > equals() compares object contents for equality, while hashCode() returns an unique identifier for efficient hashing and storage in data structures.

 1. Explain the concept of generics in Java.
+    > Generics in Java enable the creation of classes and methods that can operate on different data types while providing type safety and code reusability through type parameters.

 1. What is the purpose of the "throws" keyword in Java?
+    > The "throws" keyword in Java indicates that a method may throw specific exceptions, requiring callers to handle or propagate them.

 1. What are the different types of inner classes in Java?
 1. Explain the concept of method references in Java 8.
 1. What is the purpose of the "final" keyword for variables and methods in Java?